 3 Ways to Build Small Business Credit

-By working to establish good business credit from the beginning, you can expect to obtain better insurance premiums, loan terms, and lines of credit in the future.
+- By working to establish good business credit, you can expect to get better insurance premiums, loan terms, and lines of credit in the future.

-By working to establish good business credit from the beginning, you can expect to obtain better insurance premiums, loan terms, and lines of credit in the future.
+By establishing good business credit, you can expect to get better insurance premiums, loan terms, and lines of credit in the future.
 Yes, it can be easy to jump in with a personal credit card when you need to fund a business purchase, but mixing business and personal credit can be a risky move that increases personal liability and complicates taxes.

 1. Consider How to Incorporate Trade Lines